motykatomasz/Supercomputing-For-Big-Data/Blogpost/lab2blogpost.md

         }
     ]
     ```
     to our spark application, yielded some strange result at first.
-Spark during runtime created 38 executors, where each had maximum number of vCores assigned and half of them processed all the data and other half did just small amount of tasks as can be seen in the picture below:
+Spark during runtime created 38 executors, where each had maximum number of vCores (16) assigned and half of them processed all the data and other half did just small amount of tasks as can be seen in the picture below:

     ![figure 12](./img/executors_with_maximum_resource_and_dynamic.png)

     This behaviour was caused by the *spark.dynamicAllocation* option enabled.
-As the documentation states [], *spark.dynamicAllocation option* is set to *true* by default.
+As the documentation states [1], *spark.dynamicAllocation option* is set to *true* by default.
 In this case, at some point Spark decided to kill all the executors and create new ones for some reason.
+With this configuration our application finished after 11 minutes.

     ![figure 13](./img/max_res.png)